hubuum/hubuum-python/docs/code-style.md

 ## Checking Code Style

-* `tox -e format` will run black, isort, and pylint on the codebase.
-* `tox -e flake8` will run flake8 with the required extensions on the codebase.
+* `tox -e lint` will run the current linting tools on the codebase.

 ## Checking Code Coverage